hotosm/osm-merge/docs/validating.md

 geometry changes, sometimes when validating the conflation results I come across problems.
 Usually in OSM these are just tagged with *highway=track*, and were obviously traced from satellite imagery.
-Unfortunately without another dataset to reference, at a fork, sometimes the highway continues on the wrong branch of the fork.
+Unfortunately without another dataset to reference, sometimes the highway continues on the wrong branch of the fork.
 This obviously gets flagged by the conflation process, but needs to be fixed manually.

 [![Blank Sign](assets/validation/small-splitfork.png){width=300 height=200}](https://github.com/hotosm/osm-merge/blob/main/docs/assets/validation/splitfork.png)